 All of these connections need to be managed and kept secure as it has implications on the organization’s privacy and operations.

-Did the above SaaS industry stats make your rethink your business and marketing strategy?
+Which of the above SaaS industry statistic did you find the most surprising?
 Let me know in the comments below.